Why study in Social Work?

 At the undergraduate level, the School of Social Work offers two programs:

-1. Honours with specialization in social work (in French)
+1. Honours Bachelor in social work (in French)

 2. Minor in social work (in French)